axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-elasticsearch2/syslog-ng-elasticsearch2-search-guard/_index.md

     ```

-2. Create a certificate for your {{% productparam "abbrev" %}} host, and add the certificate to the `SYSLOG_NG-NODE_NAME-keystore.jks` file.
+2. Create a certificate for your {{% param "product.abbrev" %}} host, and add the certificate to the `SYSLOG_NG-NODE_NAME-keystore.jks` file.
 You can configure the location of this file in the Elasticsearch resources file under the `path.conf` parameter.
 For details, see the [Search Guard documentation](https://github.com/floragunncom/search-guard-ssl-docs/blob/master/certificates.md).

-3. Configure an Elasticsearch destination in {{% productparam "abbrev" %}} that uses the `searchguard` client mode.
+3. Configure an Elasticsearch destination in {{% param "product.abbrev" %}} that uses the `searchguard` client mode.
 For example:

     ```c